 Crossword puzzles.
 Language classes.
 Games that sharpen the minds of anyone worried about declining mental activity.
 But these mind-saving remedies cost money and can be isolating—which is why you might want to consider breaking into song instead.
-Silly suggestion?
-Not according to author Stacy Horn, whose research into the relationship between singing and the brain (“Imperfect Harmony: Finding Happiness Singing With Others“) shows how group singing has been scientifically proven to lower stress, relieve anxiety, and elevate endorphins.
+But are singing lessons a silly suggestion?
+Not according to author Stacy Horn, whose research into the relationship between singing and the brain (“Imperfect Harmony: Finding Happiness Singing With Others”) shows how group singing has been scientifically proven to lower stress, relieve anxiety, and elevate endorphins.
 Her research so impressed “Time” magazine editors, they profiled her work.

 Horn isn’t the only curious mind at work on the topic of the relationship between music and brain building.
 Many scientists agree it’s a perfect way to relax, unwind and grab some joy.
 It’s instinctual.
 You open your mouth, belt out a few bars of a favorite tune, and vibrations resulting from this physical action resonate so profoundly, singing can literally alter emotions.
 Join a chorus of like-minded souls and some impressive physiological changes take place in the body.